AndrewBroz/cronli5/README.md

 close to meeting my needs, I wasn't fully satisfied with the output and was limited by the lack of support for extended cron patterns. `cronli5` tries to render as many cron patterns in as direct and idiomatic English as possible.
-Doing so involved lots of special cases and even more unit tests, but the output is easier to read.

 `cronli5` was written from scratch and has no production dependencies.
 Its source does not borrow code, in whole or in part, from [prettycron]